Important Notice

 You can find more information about our parks, including which ones have fitness equipment here

 Swimming is a great way to stay fit and healthy.
-Bradford has seven pool across the district:
+Bradford has seven pools across the district:

 Bradford council operate a timetable that includes various different sessions such as adults only and women only to help make sure all residents are given the opportunity to swim.